-The standard test temperatures are listed in Table 2 on the following page.
+The standard test temperatures are listed in the table below.
 The specifications state that the test temperature should be either:

-The maximum temperature rating for the appropriate temperature classification for the equipment being tested (e.g. Material for a Class K would be tested at +82°C/+180°F)
+• The maximum temperature rating for the appropriate temperature classification for the equipment being tested (e.g. Material for a Class K would be tested at +82°C/+180°F)